gabrielSoudry/ROS_FrenchCupRobotic2019/README.md

 # More about the project :
 ### **[Video of the cup 2019](https://www.youtube.com/watch?v=CekWTSOTMr8)**
 ### **[Association](http://davincibot.org/) (Project team of this competition 12 Members)**

-Don't hesitate to contact me for more information about this project : gabriel_s@hotmail.fr